Notion (magazine)

-Notion Magazine is a newsstand music magazine and fashion magazine published quarterly in the United Kingdom, founded in 2004.
+NOTION is a globally distributed, bi-annual music and fashion magazine, founded in 2004.

 About

-Notion was co-founded by Billy Hussein, alternatively known as Billy Notion.
-Notion's team is headed up by Nicholas Douglas (director).
+NOTION was founded by Billy Hussein (Managing Director), alternatively known as Billy Notion, and Nicholas Douglas (Creative Director).
 Contributors to the magazine also write for other publications including The Guardian, Drowned In Sound, Pop Justice and The Huffington Post.

 The magazine has an established 'Introducing' section featuring up-and-coming artists alongside new music and fashion stories.
 The centre section of the magazine includes longer music features, notably in-depth interviews with established artists and fashion editorials.
 The last section of the magazine is devoted to culture and one-off features.

 Artists to have been previously featured on the cover include Demi Lovato, Miley Cyrus, Pharrell Williams, Adam Lambert, Lindsay Lohan, Ariana Grande, Joey Badass, The Weeknd, Bastille, Bruno Mars, Jessie J, Pixie Lott and Carly Rae Jepsen.
-The current cover stars of Notion Magazine are Niall Horan, Rita Ora, Future, Clean Bandit and Mabel.
+The current cover stars of Notion are Niall Horan, Rita Ora, Future, Clean Bandit and Mabel.

-Notion Magazine is distributed around newsstands including WHSmith, as well as independent retailers around the United Kingdom.
-Notion Magazine is available for purchase online and shipped internationally.
+NOTION is distributed around newsstands including WHSmith, as well as independent retailers around the United Kingdom, United States and European cities.
+NOTION is available for purchase online and shipped internationally.

-Online & Other Platforms
+Online and other platforms

-Notion Magazine also has its website counterpart, which bridges the gap between its quarterly issues, running daily fashion, music and culture features and articles.
-Notionmagazine.com provides a platform for emerging and established artists to share news instantaneously.
+NOTION is a social-first brand which bridges the gap between its bi-annual issues, running daily fashion, music and culture features and articles.
+Notion.Online provides a platform for emerging and established artists to share news instantaneously.
 The website also runs stories digitally alongside the quarterly printed issues.

-In November 2018, the website underwent an extensive relaunch with the URL changing to notion.online.
+In November 2018, the website underwent an extensive relaunch with the URL changing to Notion.Online.

+In August 2024, the brand expanded its operations to the United States with the launch of a Los Angeles office, complementing its existing headquarters in London, United Kingdom.